Magneto from Marvel Comics

 Years ago I was reading a cosplay website and the cosplayer who owned the site wrote that the more she cosplayed, the more she wanted to make costumes that she would have once considered "tacky".
 I don't remember what website it was or who ran it but these words stuck with me, and as I've gotten older, I've found that they also apply to me.

+I found an image of an alternative version of Magneto from an alternate world in the comics -- a woman named Erika Lehnsherr who called herself Magneta.
 It looks like Magneto's traditional costume, but because it lacks sleeves and a collar, I felt it would breathe more than being covered in head-to-toe fabric.
 Also, cosplaying this version of Magento meant that I didn't need to make a helmet (which I had zero interest in constructing).

 I made this collar by layering fabric, fleece and heat-and-bond, and then hand-sewing purple spandex over it.
 The purple half-spheres are styrofoam balls I cut in half and hand-sewed purple-spandex to.
 I then hand-sewed the covered balls to the collar I had made using a curved needle.

-Because Magneto's cape looks like it's gathered at the collar, I experimented with gathering the top of the cape.
-I didn't like the way it ended up looking so I experimented with pleats.
-I ended up box-pleating the top of the cape and I feel that this gave the cape the volume and texture of Magento's cape and still allowed it to look crisp.
+The cape is a 3/4 circle similar to my Robin costume.
+Because Magneto's cape looks like it's gathered at the collar, I ended up box-pleating the top of the cape and I feel that this gave the cape the volume and texture of Magento's cape and still allowed it to look crisp.
 I really like the effect I ended up achieving and I love the way the cape falls.
+I double folded or added a facing to all the visible edges and seams to make sure there were no raw edges visible anywhere on the cape.

 I hand-sewed the cape to the collar I made.
 The cape and collar are attached to the bodysuit through a number of snaps.

 Because the collar was circular, I wanted the rest of the costume to be composed of curves.
 I patterned the belt so that it would have a subtle curve to it.
-It was made of layers of fabric and head-and-bond that I hand-sewed purple spandex on to in order to limit the number of visible seams.
 It snaps together at the back and also snaps into the bodysuit to keep it from shifting while I'm wearing it.
+The armbands were made in a similar fashion.
+Since they're made of spandex, they slip on and off without any closures.

 The purple headpiece was also patterned to be comprised of slight curves.
 It's made of craft foam that I carefully hot-glued purple spandex to.
 My friend Adrien helped me bend some wire to put inside the headpiece to help it keep its shape.
 I also added a felt backing to the headpiece so it would be comfortable to wear against my skin.
 The headpiece is worn using white elastics that are secured to the wire in the headpiece.